CyVerse-learning-materials/SciApps_guide/maizecode.rst

 ----

-*Find differentially expressed isoforms*
+*Find differentially expressed transcripts*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an example, in this section we will use differential isoform expression analysis to demonstrate how to leverage SciApps workflows and apps to perform downstream analysis with the MaizeCODE data.
-We will start with examining a public isoform analysis workflow (step 1), construct a new workflow from the public workflow (since we don't want to repeat the alignment with STAR and transcript assembly with StringTie, already completed with running the MCrna app), then run the newly constructed workflow with pre-processed MaizeCODE data.
+As an example, in this section we will use transcript-level differential expression analysis to demonstrate how to leverage SciApps workflows and apps to perform downstream analysis with the MaizeCODE data.
+We will start with examining a public isoform-level expression analysis workflow (step 1), construct a new workflow from the public workflow (since we don't want to repeat the alignment with STAR and transcript assembly with StringTie, which have already been completed with running the MCrna app), then run the newly constructed workflow with archived MaizeCODE results.

-  1. Click **Workflow**, **Public workflows**, then select **RNA-seq2** to 'Visualize' the workflow, which will also load job histories into the History panel, as shown below.
+  1. Click **Workflow**/**Public workflows**, then select **RNA-seq2** to 'Visualize' the workflow, which will also load job histories into the History panel, as shown below.
 The workflow uses the `STAR_align-2.5.3 <https://www.sciapps.org/?app_id=STAR_align-2.5.3>`_ app which is similar with the `MCrna-0.0.1 <https://www.sciapps.org/?app_id=MCrna-0.0.1>`_ app except that it does not trim the read or generate the QC report.
-The assembled transcripts are merged with the `StringTie_merge-1.3.3 <https://www.sciapps.org/?app_id=StringTie_merge-1.3.3>`_ app, then passed along with the STAR alignment file to the `StringTie-1.3.3 <https://www.sciapps.org/?app_id=StringTie-1.3.3>`_ app for a second round transcript assebmly, before calling the `Ballgown-2.10.0 <https://www.sciapps.org/?app_id=Ballgown-2.10.0>`_ app for finding differentially expressed isoforms.
+The assembled transcripts are merged with the `StringTie_merge-1.3.3 <https://www.sciapps.org/?app_id=StringTie_merge-1.3.3>`_ app, then passed along with the STAR alignment file to the `StringTie-1.3.3 <https://www.sciapps.org/?app_id=StringTie-1.3.3>`_ app for a second round transcript assebmly, before calling the `Ballgown-2.10.0 <https://www.sciapps.org/?app_id=Ballgown-2.10.0>`_ app for finding differentially expressed transcripts.

      |iso_workflow|

      ..
 Note::
         The green button on the workflow diagram (representing each job) is numbered consistently with the order of jobs in the history panel.

   2. In this step, we will construct a new workflow by removing the STAR_align steps from the above workflow.
-As shown below, this is done by checking jobs 5-10 and clicking on the 'build a workflow' link above the jobs.
+As shown below, this is done by checking (selecting) jobs 5-10 and then clicking on the 'build a workflow' link above the jobs.
 The diagram of the new workflow is shown below.
-Save it as your private workflow to load it back later.
+Save it as your private workflow for using it in step 4 below.

      |iso_build|

      ..
 Note::
         The diagram shows that we need to feed the assembled transcripts (filenames starting with 'str') to the `StringTie_merge-1.3.3 <https://www.sciapps.org/?app_id=StringTie_merge-1.3.3>`_ app, and alignments to the `StringTie-1.3.3 <https://www.sciapps.org/?app_id=StringTie-1.3.3>`_ app.
 All inputs are available from the MaizeCODE experiment.

-  3. Follow instructions above to load both B73 root and ear experiments into the History panel.
+  3. Follow instructions above to load both B73 root and ear RNAseq experiments into the History panel.

-  4. Go to **Workflow**, **My workflows** to load the newly saved workflow.
+  4. Go to **Workflow**/**My workflows** to load the newly saved workflow.

      ..
 Note::
         You might need to check twice to see the new workflow (check 'Home' then back to 'My workflows'), which should be the fisrt one in the list.

-  5. As shown below, clear the input fields for step 1, then drag and drop transcript outputs (filenames starting with 'str') into the input fields.
+  5. As shown below, clear the input fields for step 1 of the workflow, then drag and drop transcript outputs (filenames starting with 'str') into the input fields.
 Also need to set the 'Select the staged annotation file' as 'Zea mays (AGPv4)' for step 1-5.

      |iso_analysis|

      ..
 Note::

         Scroll down the app forms, then drag and drop the alignment file (*.bam) into step 3, 4, 2, 5 as shown above.
-The order is determined by the input fields of step 6, as shown below (Sample 1 has step 3 and 4, Sample 2 has step 2 and 5).
+The order is determined by the input fields of step 6, as shown below (Sample 1 has outputs of step 3 and 4, and Sample 2 has outputs of step 2 and 5).

         |iso_analysis2|